WHAT ARE ADVANCED DIAGNOSTICS?

-- 3T MRI (Magnetic Resonance Imaging) – The exceptional detail afforded by 3T MRI makes the technology ideal for diagnosing complex brain conditions.
-This highly efficient scanner reduces scan time, maximizing your comfort while creating highly reliable images for diagnostics.
+The detail afforded by 3T MRI makes the technology ideal for diagnosing complex brain conditions.
+This efficient scanner reduces scan time, maximizing your comfort while creating reliable images for diagnostics.

 As part of our 3T MRI process, Kaizen incorporates Neuroquant, a leading-edge technology with complex sequencing capability that provides precise volume measurements of crucial areas in brains affected by Alzheimer’s and TBI.
 The precision possible with Neuroquant replaces traditional methods based solely on a radiologist’s visual assessment of shrinkage and damage on the scan.
 Neuroquant’s precision results are especially valuable when comparing subsequent MRI results against baseline tests.

-Kaizen refers MRI patients to Imaging Healthcare Specialists and University of California, San Diego (UCSD).
-Neuroradiologists in these groups ensure proper MRI protocol and review all results.
+Kaizen refers MRI patients to Imaging Healthcare Specialists (IHS).
+Neuroradiologists ensure proper MRI protocol and review all results.

-- PET Scan – This functional brain scan detects changes in brain activity.
-For example, a PET scan may reveal reduced glucose levels in the brain a patient with Alzheimer’s Disease.
+This functional brain scan detects changes in brain activity.
+For example, a PET scan may reveal reduced glucose levels in the brain of a patient with Alzheimer’s Disease.

-- Molecular Imaging / Amyloid PET Scan – This exciting innovative imaging technique reads biological clues to predict the onset of Alzheimer’s disease, even before the patient displays symptoms.
+This innovative imaging technique reads biological clues to predict the onset of Alzheimer’s disease, even before the patient displays symptoms.

 After an athlete experiences an injury, a decision must be made about whether the player has a concussion or may continue to play.
 Traditionally, this decision is based solely on a brief conversation with the athlete.
 In contrast, Kaizen offers technologies that use measurable data to more accurately diagnose concussion.

-- EYE-SYNC – EYE-SYNC is a reliable, objective test that detects any abnormal eye tracking that occurs after concussion.
-EYE-SYNC uses virtual reality goggles to record eye movement during a short visual test that diagnoses concussion and monitors improvement.
+EYE-SYNC is a reliable, objective test that detects abnormal eye tracking that may occur after concussion.
+EYE-SYNC uses virtual reality goggles to record eye movement during a short visual test to diagnose concussion and monitor improvement.